leonshting/mipt-track-blog/README.md

 # track_blog
-Simple blog engine witten to dive into django
+Simple blog engine written to dive into django